 The Lithium-ion Capacitor is a hybrid energy storage device, classified as an electrochemical capacitor, that combines the rapid charging, high-power capability, and long cycle life of a capacitor with the higher energy density of a battery.

-General Capacitor [GC] is introducing a patented Li-ion Capacitor [LIC] that offers higher voltage than conventional ultracapacitors and the highest energy density of any supercapacitor on the commercial market.
+General Capacitor [GC] is introducing a patented Li-Ion Capacitor [LIC] that offers higher voltage than conventional ultracapacitors and the highest energy density of any ultracapacitor in the commercial market.